BruceHad/programming-notes-and-practice/reading/eloquent_javascript.md

 These can be useful shortcuts, but look confusing so good to learn about them.

+? (ampersand) is a useful, ternary operator that works like and if/else statement.

+	 return total + (element === 0 ?
+1 : 0);

+The statement before the ? is the condition.
+If that evaluates to True, then the first element (1) is returned, else the second element (0) is returned.

 **Statements**: A statement is a basic unit of programming.
 JS programs are mainly lists of statements, usually ending in a semi-colon.
 **Variables**: Variables hold values. var name = "Bruce";  'var' is used to create a new variable, and is followed by the variable name.